Short Beach

 Short Beach Rockhounding

 Collecting the minerals is straightforward, with many interesting finds available simply by picking them up.
-For enhanced productivity and ease, consider bringing a hammer, geology pick, and a Sand Dipper Square Scoop.
+For enhanced productivity and ease, consider bringing a geology pick and Sand Dipper Square Scoop.

-You can find interesting rocks throughout the year, but the winter and spring months are especially productive.
-After storms rearrange rocks on the shore and low tides reveal hidden collectible gemstones, you can collect rocks with minimal effort.
+You can find rocks year-round, but winter and spring are especially productive.
+After storms reshape the shoreline and low tides expose hidden material, you can collect rocks with minimal effort

-Among the treasures awaiting discovery are agate, jasper, petrified wood, quartz, calcite, zeolite, and sea glass.
-Agates and jaspers, the most prevalent, can be found along the entire beach.
+Among the materials commonly found are agate, jasper, petrified wood, quartz, calcite, zeolite, and sea glass.
+Agate and jasper are the most common and can be found along much of the beach.

-While most agates display a dull, abraded surface, some are small and clear, and variations include black, banded, carnelian, and enhydro agates.
+While most agates have a dull, weathered surface, some are small and clear.
+Varieties include black, banded, carnelian, and even enhydro agates.

 Jaspers are found in yellow, red, green, gray, and brown hues and are often attached to basalt volcanic rocks.
 A geology pick or hammer may be necessary for extraction.